kate8382/error-logger-viewer/README.md

 Live demo: https://kate8382.github.io/error-logger-viewer/ — try the "Create test error" button on the demo page to see the app in action.

+Read the short case study on Dev.to: https://dev.to/kate8382/error-logger-viewer-tiny-spa-for-tracking-js-errors-12mk

 Quick start: see [frontend/README.md](frontend/README.md) and [backend/README.md](backend/README.md) for detailed setup and test instructions.

 ## Purpose